jingt630/concept_backend/README.md

 - changed test.ts for the codes in the src folder to test the new codes
 - changed my API key because of security leakage

-# Important updates different from checkin 4B
+# Important updates different from checkin 4B in final 4B
 [@DesignDocChanges](DESIGN_DOC_RENDERING_IMPROVEMENTS.md)

+# Design Document for 4C

+# 4C Demo video Link

+# Document of trace of incoming actions

+# Reflection Document